How to Lead a Remote Team: The Complete Guide

 • Confusing frequency with quality.
 Adding meetings does not automatically create more connection.

 • Mixing all topics.
-When follow-up, decision-making, celebration, and socializing coexist in the same slot, no one knows what the moment is for.
+When follow-up, decision-making, celebration, and socializing coexist in the same time slot, no one knows what the moment is for.

 • Forgetting the asynchronous.
 Not everything needs to happen in a video call.
 A written check-in can sometimes avoid an entire meeting.